 - Each week's Module on Canvas opens Saturday at midnight.
-You will then have access to... - o both lectures for the upcoming week - their corresponding lab assignments - their corresponding Review sheets - o their corresponding online Connect quizzes - the relevant reading in your textbook - You should watch each lecture before coming to your assigned lab time... watch, take notes, study a little, and preview the lab assignment. - Each lab is intended to reinforce the lecture material with hands-on resources.
-Your goal is to learn all the required structures on the lab handout. - "Learn" means recognize, name, know how it works, know how it connects with other structures, anatomically and functionally. - Each lecture/lab combo has a Review sheet that you can use as a study guide in lab or while studying, or a "quiz yourself" review later. - You don't turn these in but I'm happy to look them over in lab. - There is a Connect quiz associated with every lecture/lab combo.
+You will then have access to... - o both lecture outlines - o their corresponding lab assignments - o their corresponding Review sheets - o their corresponding online Connect quizzes - o the relevant reading in your textbook - Preview the lab assignment. - Attending the lecture before coming to your assigned lab time and take notes.
+These lecture notes will be essential for understanding the lab activities. - Each lab is intended to reinforce the lecture material with hands-on resources.
+Your goal is to learn all the required structures on the lab handout. - o "Learn" means recognize, name, know how it works, know how it connects with other structures, anatomically and functionally. - Each lecture/lab combo has a Review sheet that you can use as a study guide in lab or while studying, or a "quiz yourself" review later. - O You don't turn these in but I'm happy to look them over in lab. - There is a Connect quiz associated with every lecture/lab combo.
 The two quizzes for each week are due by Saturday at midnight, but I recommend you complete the first quiz each week before your Wednesday lab. - The following Monday you will have an in-class Practical quiz on all of the preceding week's material.